 Not going to get any Republicans to support this.

-Why should why should Republicans support this?
+Why should Republicans support this?

-They refused to rule out, this is an Obama-era trick of levying taxes retroactively, which, by the way, should be challenged in a court and saying, no, the law was this.
+This is an Obama-era trick of levying taxes retroactively, which, by the way, should be challenged in a court and saying, no, the law was this.

 I made financial decisions based on the current law.

-Well no, we'll go back to January.
+No, we'll go back to January.

 January 1st.

-Treasury Department deputy assistant for tax policy said retroactive taxes could make sense if they were introduced early enough in the year.
+Treasury Department Deputy Assistant for Tax Policy said retroactive taxes could make sense if they were introduced early enough in the year.

 Well, it's late in the year.